-The compass application on your smartphone somehow knows which direction the phone is pointing.
-Similarly, the stargazing application in your phone knows which part of the sky you are looking at, to display constellations correctly.
-Ever wondered how they do it?
-Smartphones and other mobile technologies identify their orientation with the help of a small device made up of axis-based motion sensing, and the device is known as an accelerometer.
-In this article, we will study accelerometer in detail.
+The compass application on our smartphone somehow knows which direction the phone is pointing—ever wondered how they do it?
+Mobile technologies identify their orientation with the help of a small device known as an accelerometer.
+After reading this article, you will be able to define the accelerometer and understand its working principle in detail.

 An accelerometer is an electromechanical device that is used to measure acceleration forces.
 Such forces may be static like the force of gravity or, they may be dynamic as in the case of mobile devices.

 An accelerometer comes in the form of a simple circuit for a large electronic device.
-Despite the humble appearance, the accelerometer is made of different parts and works in many ways, two of which are the piezoelectric effect and the capacitance sensor.
+Despite the humble appearance, the accelerometer is made of different parts and works in many ways, two of which are the Piezoelectric Accelerometer and the Capacitance Accelerometer.

 - Accelerometers are made of multiple axes – two to determine two-dimensional motion with an option for a third for 3D positioning.
 Smartphones make use of the three-axis model while cars make use of the two-axis to determine the moment of impact.